effektif/user-docs/docs/action-types/google.rst

 After accepting the permissions, the pop up will disappear and the connection with your account is established.

-Upload file task
+Upload file action
 ````````````````

-Once you have configured your Google Drive account, the `Upload file` task configuration panel displays the account and also show the folders in `My Drive` in your Google Drive account.
+Once you have configured your Google Drive account,
+the `Upload file` action configuration panel displays the account
+and also shows the folders in `My Drive` in your Google Drive account.

 .. figure:: /_static/images/action-types/google-drive-fileupload-6.png